denten-papers/blunt-instrumental/blunt.md

 mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
 More perniciously, the kind of tools I have in mind prevent or discourage a critical engagement with methodology.
-To be clear: much work needs to be done in the area of improving humanities infrastructure.
+To be clear: much work remains to be completed in the area of improving humanities infrastructure.
 The care of instruments that enable research and collaboration within our community is not in question here.
 Rather, I am concerned with tools that offer the promise of easy insight.

-To put the question most acutely, can research and tool-making ever be practiced apart from each other, in any field?
-Imagine a telescope that shows a wondrous constellation to a group of astronomers who are, however, uncertain about its actual existence.
-They do not know whether the starts they are observing are real or whether they are an artifact of the telescope.
-This, in short, is a tool-wielder's dilemma.
+To put the question most acutely, I ask: Can research and tool-making ever be practiced apart from each other, in any field?
+Imagine a group of astronomers using a telescope that reveals wondrous far-away star constellations.
+Yet, our hypothetical scientists do not know whether the stars that they see are real, or whether they are an artifact of the telescope.
+This, in short, has always been a tool-wielder's dilemma.
 Contemporary research instrumentation in our field, from natural language processing to network analysis, is complex enough to require tool makers whose knowledge may outstrip our own.
 And when it does, we can no longer be certain of received observation.
+To resolve that imbalance a delicate balance must be achieved between the tool makers and tool users.
+In the best case scenario, the tool maker and the researcher are one and the same.
+In the minimally viable case, the researcher using the tool must understand it well enough to know its biases and limitations.

 What of tools?
 The best kind of tools are of our own devising.
 After spending days at wrangling a particularly messy data set, full of inconsistencies and extraneous markup, I might write a script that automates clean up.
-I might then release it as a library to help others who face the same problem.
-With time, I I would add a graphical user interface or release my code as a web service.
+I might then release it as a software library to help others who face the same problem.
+With time, I may add a graphical user interface or release my code as a web service.
 These are small acts of kindness that lift all boats.
 They accelerate the research capabilities of the whole community.
 I would do nothing to discourage such altruistic sharing.
 But let us make sure that in making tools we do not